 However, for maximum availability, it is possible (and preferable)

-to replicate from one MySQL Cluster to another, and it is this
+to replicate from one NDB Cluster to another, and it is this

 scenario that we discuss, as shown in the following figure: